shrinathrao97/HudsonCampaign/DMOnly/Notes.md

   * "Now, leave in peace, if that is your intent, and you will be spared.
 All else must face me."
   * "You're looking well, Iuden.
 Have you come to pay your respects?"
 "Iuden, do you not recognize your benefactor?"
 "Worry not, you soon will.
 This form may not be ideal, but my powers within it are enough.
 Join me at my side, Iuden, and you will be spared and greatly rewarded with more powers like the ones you feel now."
   * "I sense that you too are a follower of the void, Delvid.
 You are not one of mine, but I sense that your purpose might be even greater than my own.
 We seek the same goal, to protect the pathway between planes; Stop fighting and I will divulge everything I know about the void and the one that you worship."
-- “Ah, the twins.
+  * “Ah, the twins.
 I have well gotten to know you through Iuden’s eyes, and now that I can probe your minds in person then I see no reason not to.”
+  * "Tab, was it?
+Skilled as I'm sure you are, no potion will free you from your slavery.
+To ask me for help, however, might just free you from your fate.
+The being controls you in part, so you must lose your current form, however, to truly be free."

 - Ulfgarf (under god of bloodlust)
   * Pistol reveal when the bots become overwhelming or for a final strike.